parikshit223933/BassRize-Online-Music-Player/README.md

 # BassRize-Online-Music-Player

-This online music player is completely based on Bootstrap, HTML and CSS.
+This online music player is completely based on HTML and CSS.